Book a Call

 Our People

-At Advfinity, we are a network of globally experienced professionals dedicated to advancing purpose-led organisations.
-We work collaboratively, combining strategic insight with deep sector knowledge to support clients in a way that aligns with their institutional mission.
-Relationships sit at the centre of our approach—because meaningful, sustainable change happens through shared purpose and working together toward lasting impact.
+At Advfinity, we are a network of globally experienced professionals dedicated to advancing purpose-led organisations and philanthropists.
+We work collaboratively, combining strategic insight with deep sector knowledge to support clients in a way that aligns with their institutional and individual missions.
+Relationships sit at the centre of our approach because meaningful, sustainable change happens through shared purpose and working together toward lasting impact.

 Heather Hamilton